browserengineering/book/book/forms.md

 So, how does editing an input element work?
 Well, `<input>` and `<textarea>` work differently.
-For `<input>`, the text in the input area is the element\'s `value` attribute, like this:
+For `<input>`, the text in the input area is the element's `value` attribute, like this:

 ``` {.example}
 Name: <input value="Pavel Panchekha">